"Just keep doing what you're doing, Gene."

 - The Speechless: Eubie/"UB" ("Unimportant Bear"), whose vocal cords are damaged beyond use after his erstwhile allies tried to hang him.

 - Webcomic Time: How long is Michelle going to be a fetus?
-Gene and CW's canon son also has yet to enter the comic more than ten years into the story.
+Gene and CW's canon son also has yet to enter the comic more than ten years into the comic.
+(9 months or so in the story, if furry rabbit gestation is the same length as human.)

 - You Didn't Ask: Used by the island later on.